MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 # New-MailboxSearch

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-MailboxSearch cmdlet to start a new mailbox search.

-Mailbox searches are performed across all servers running Microsoft Exchange Server 2010 in an Exchange organization, unless the search is constrained to fewer mailboxes by using the SourceMailboxes parameter.

-For more information about Exchange 2010 Multi-Mailbox Search, see Understanding Multi-Mailbox Search.

-!!!
-Exchange Server 2013

-This cmdlet is available in on-premises Exchange and in the cloud-based service.
-Some parameters and settings may be exclusive to one environment or the other.

-Use the New-MailboxSearch cmdlet to create a mailbox search and either get an estimate of search results, place search results on In-Place Hold or copy them to a Discovery mailbox.
-You can also place all contents in a mailbox on hold by not specifying a search query, which accomplishes similar results as litigation hold in Microsoft Exchange Server 2010.

-Mailbox searches are performed across all mailboxes on Microsoft Exchange Server 2013 servers in an Exchange organization, unless the search is constrained to fewer mailboxes by using the SourceMailboxes parameter.

-When you create a mailbox search using this cmdlet on an Exchange 2013 server, mailboxes on previous versions of Exchange aren't searched.
-You must search mailboxes on Exchange Server 2010 by running the command on an Exchange 2010 server.

-For more information, see In-Place eDiscovery and In-Place Hold and Litigation Hold.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 On July 1, 2017, you'll no longer be able to use the New-MailboxSearch cmdlet to create In-Place eDiscovery searches and In-Place Holds in Exchange Online.
 To create eDiscovery searches and eDiscovery case holds, please start using New-ComplianceSearch and New-CaseHoldPolicy in the Office 365 Security & Compliance Center.
 You'll still be able to use Set-MailboxSearch to modify existing In-Place eDiscovery searches and In-Place Holds.
 Creating new searches and holds in Exchange Server 2013 will still be supported, and searches run from your on-premises organization in an Exchange hybrid deployment aren't affected by this change.